tuxby/PhotoAppServer/README.md

 PhotoAppServer

-This is backend for PhotoApp Android Client.
+This is backend for <a href="https://github.com/tuxby/PhotoAppAndroidClient">PhotoApp Android Client</a>